RealKinetic/locust_k8s/Blog_part_1.md

 Load Testing with Locust
 ========================

 We believe it's critical to test our systems under load to attempt to understand the impact of system traffic.
-Not only increases in traffic but also the different styles of steady traffic.
-From bursty, where a wall of traffic comes within a few minutes or even seconds, to traffic that increases uniformly.
+Not only increases in traffic, but also the different styles of steady traffic.
+It’s important to measure traffic from bursty, where a wall of traffic comes within a few minutes or even seconds, to traffic that increases uniformly.

 Generating load to exercise our system helps us understand how to configure our system.
 The different characteristics of activity can have a significant impact on how we both design and configure our systems.
 For example: Google App Engine gives us the ability to configure how many idle machines (“instances”) Google will provision beyond currently active instances.
 This allows us to have a buffer of machines to take on load if a wall of traffic hits.
 We can also configure how long a request sits in the pending queue waiting for an instance.
 In a latency sensitive environment we may configure this number to be quite low, then add a buffer of idle instances.
 When new traffic comes in, the scheduler routes it to the idle instances that have already been spun up.
 The negative of this of course is the cost of our application will go up.
 We may be over provisioned, wasting compute costs.